Timothy-197/CarRent_SQL-Database-Course-Project/README.md

 python3 manage.py runserver 9090

-(You should first intall the Django framework)
-(And if you encounter an error saying that a package is not installed, please use pip or other methods to install it) Then you need to go to a web server type the following web address:
+(If you encounter an error saying that a package is not installed, please use pip or other methods to install it) Then you need to go to a web server type the following web address:

 http://127.0.0.1:9090/reglog/login/